false shamrock

 False shamrocks, like many soft-stemmed indoor plants, are vulnerable to sucking insects like aphids and mealybugs, snails, and spider mites.
 Swabbing the infestation with 70% isopropyl alcohol diluted in water is proven effective when done regularly until the pests have disappeared.

 Sometimes infestations can grow out of hand rendering the plant wilted and dry.
 Oxalis is tough so removing all the leaves is okay and the bulb-like underground parts can be repotted with clean, healthy soil.
-This will grow into a whole new flowering plant in a month (3).
+This will grow into a whole new healthy plant in a month (3).

 Propagation and Maintenance